 And not to forget, world-famous YouTubers, like MrBeast, use Shopify to sell chocolates through their brands.

-And let’s not forget dropshipping and print-on-demand!
+And let’s not forget dropshipping and print-on-demand.

 These are business models where you sell products without keeping inventory yourself, where the manufacturer ships directly to your customer.
 It’s a pretty clever system.